-In order to minimize the actual or potential conflicts of interest in human research, the IRB requires that all individuals involved in the design, conduct, or reporting of the research disclose financial interests related to the research.
+To minimize the actual or potential conflicts of interest in human research, the IRB requires that all individuals involved in the design, conduct, or reporting of the research disclose financial interests related to non-exempt research.
 Of note, in addition to principal investigators and co-investigators, individuals involved in the design, conduct, or reporting of the research may include study coordinators, research nurses, and data coordinators.

-IMedRIS will automatically trigger an email notification of disclosure form for all key research personnel listed on the application.
-To disclose, submit "Project/Research Conflict of Interest Form" at the time of initial and continuing review.
 Investigators must report any change(s) to this disclosure via a Modification form in iMedRIS within 30 business days of discovering or acquiring (e.g., through purchase, marriage, inheritance, filing a patent application, etc.) a new financial interest.